dilawar/hippo/docs/user_manual.md

     mailing lists at appropriate times.
 Morning 8am is the usual time when automatic email is sent.

-??? optional-class "Editing/updating/scheduling talks?"
+??? question "Editing/updating/scheduling talks?"

     Go to your home page, and click on ==__Manage my public events__==.
 You will see all upcoming talks registered by you.
 You can click on ==__Edit__== button to edit the description and title.
 If it is not already scheduled, you can schedule it by clicking on ==__Schedule__== button.

-??? optional-class "How to cancel or edit booking request/event?"
+??? question "How to cancel or edit booking request/event?"

     To edit or cancel a request or a confirmed booking, click 'My Home' (on top right corner box) then on 'Manage My Private Events'.